MPH Student Life

 Students in the program have the opportunity to participate in three student organizations.

-MGMA- The student chapter of the Medical Group Management Association serves MPH students as a source of information and resources distributed for the national MGMA chapter.
-MGMA allows students to network and interact with seasoned group practice administrators and healthcare professionals.
+Medical Group Management Association (MGMA) — The student chapter of MGMA serves MPH students as a source of information and resources distributed for the national MGMA chapter.
+MGMA allows students to network and interact with seasoned group practice administrators and health care professionals.
 MGMA members can also attend a yearly conference held by the national chapter that provides students with valuable networking opportunities and workshops to broaden their perspective and knowledge base in terms of practice management and administration.

-AFHL- The Association of Future Healthcare Leaders student chapter is an extension of the national American College of Healthcare Executives.
-AFHL enhances students professional development and leadership abilities in the healthcare profession and is an excellent opportunity for students to grow and foster professional relationships while pursuing a masters degree.
+Association of Future Healthcare Leaders (AFHL) — The AFHL student chapter is an extension of the national American College of Healthcare Executives.
+AFHL enhances students' professional development and leadership abilities in the health care profession and is an excellent opportunity for students to grow and foster professional relationships while pursuing a masters degree.

 MPH Career Development Series

-The MPH Career Development Series (CDS) was created to introduce Master of Public Health students at SPH to career-related information, help them foster a deeper understanding of careers in public health and gain essential academic- and career-related skills.
-The CDS began in 2000 as school-wide Brown Bag sessions coordinated and presented by Barbara Quiram, Ph.D., Director of the SPH Office of Special Programs.
-The Brown Bag session gained school-wide success among students and evolved to become the CDS, a joint effort by the Rural Public Health Student Association (RPHSA), SPH Office of Special Programs (OSP), Texas Public Health Training Center (TPHTC) and SPH Office of Student Affairs (OSA).
+The MPH Career Development Series (CDS) was created to introduce Master of Public Health students at the School of Public Health to career-related information, help them foster a deeper understanding of careers in public health and gain essential academic and career-related skills.
+The CDS began in 2000 as school-wide brown bag sessions coordinated and presented by Barbara Quiram, Ph.D., director of the SPH Office of Special Programs.
+The brown bag session gained school-wide success among students and evolved to become the CDS, a joint effort by the Rural Public Health Student Association (RPHSA), SPH Office of Special Programs (OSP), Texas Public Health Training Center (TPHTC) and SPH Office of Student Affairs (OSA).

 The CDS takes place during the fall and spring semesters as a series of monthly, one-hour sessions, as well as a Practicum Fair that takes place in February.
 Activities and topics are strategically chosen and scheduled during specific times of the academic year to help MPH students gain essential academic- and career-related knowledge and skills.
 The 2010-11 series will include sessions on academic and career-related skill building, practicum opportunities, and public health job opportunities.